btihen/btihen_dev/content/posts/ruby/rails_7_1_explore_rails_graphdb_age_integration/index.md

 Rails code can be found at: https://github.com/btihen-dev/rails_graphdb_age_app

-NO CODE YET AVAILABLE - this is a Document in PROGRESS!

 ## Getting Started

 I will assume you have the AGE extension already installed in your Postgres instance and you understand OpenCypher at least casually.
 If not please first visit: https://btihen.dev/posts/tech/graphdb_getting_started_age_1_5_0/